frash23/botfriendv2/README.md

 * shelljs
 * imgur
 * tumblr.js
+* cleverbot

 ### Usage ###

-Use `npm install slack-client request googleapis shelljs imgur tumblr.js` in the project directory to install dependencies, then `./run.sh` to start the bot.
+Use `npm install slack-client request googleapis shelljs imgur tumblr.js cleverbot` in the project directory to install dependencies, then `./run.sh` to start the bot.
 If the `login.json` file is not present, all API integrations will be nonfunctional and the bot may crash.

 ### run.sh ###